Fraddle9/Mini-Hotspot-Project/README.md

-# FlaskProject
+# Mini Hotspot with OpenBSD and Python - Flask.
-A fullstack FLASK project that creates files and flashes messages that helps to configure windows files with html css and js.
+A fullstack project that creates files and flashes messages that helps to configure system files with html css and js.

 Libraries Used